rolohaun/Rook/README.md

 # Rook

-###NOTE!!!
+### NOTE

-###A quick note for everyone I will be to a massive overhaul of the original Rook called the Rook Evolution!
+### A quick note for everyone I will be to a massive overhaul of the original Rook called the Rook Evolution!
 This is going to be the final form of the printer with a ton of fixes and changes.
 The Rook Evolution will be available for  a small fee ( $10 CND )for the STL's as I am going to be building a website / manuals / paying for Github bandwidth.
 This will probably be a patreon tier.
 Rook Legacy and Rook 180 will always be free.

 Welcome to the DIY 3D Printer called Rook!